This park is currently not accepting overnight visitation and buildings are closed to the public.

 Overnight visitors can choose from a deluxe cabin (which sleeps up to eight guests), RV campsites or tent campsites.

-Attractions outside of South Toledo Bend State Park include Hodges Gardens and North Toledo Bend state parks, Los Adaes, Fort Jesup and Rebel state historic sites, the Museum of West Louisiana (which highlights stories of west Louisianans throughout history) and, a little further down the road, the shops, historical homes and restaurants of Natchitoches.
+Attractions outside of South Toledo Bend State Park include North Toledo Bend state parks, Los Adaes, Fort Jesup and Rebel state historic sites, the Museum of West Louisiana (which highlights stories of west Louisianians throughout history) and, a little further down the road, the shops, historical homes and restaurants of Natchitoches.